Treats seizures in patients who have Lennox-Gastaut syndrome (LGS).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease or heart rhythm problems (such as a shortened QT interval).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart rhythm problems (such as a shortened QT interval), or severe kidney disease that requires dialysis.

-- If you develop any unusual or strange thoughts and behavior while taking rufinamide, be sure to discuss it with your doctor.
+- If you or your child develop any unusual or strange thoughts and behavior while taking this medicine, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink too much alcohol.
 Other changes might be confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 - This medicine may make you dizzy, drowsy, clumsy, or less alert.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.

-- Rufinamide may cause serious allergic reactions that may affect several parts of the body, such as the liver or kidney.
-Check with your doctor right away if you have the following symptoms: fever, dark-colored urine, headache, rash, itching, extra fluid around the face, stomach pain, unusual tiredness, or yellowing of the skin or the whites of your eyes.
+- This medicine may cause serious allergic reactions that may affect several parts of the body, such as the liver or kidneys.
+Check with your doctor right away if you or your child have more than one of the following symptoms: fever, dark-colored urine, headache, rash, itching, extra fluid around the face, stomach pain, unusual tiredness, or yellowing of the skin or the whites of your eyes.

-- Birth control pills may not work as well while you are using rufinamide.
-To keep from getting pregnant, use another form of birth control along with your birth control pills.
-Other forms include condoms, a diaphragm, or a contraceptive foam or jelly.
+- Birth control pills may not work as well while you are using this medicine.
+To keep from getting pregnant, use another form of birth control together with your birth control pills.
+Other forms include condoms, diaphragms, or contraceptive foams or jellies.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.